Fatbird

 Where South Bend's Spirits Scene Gets Serious

 Downtown South Bend has a drinking culture that tends to cluster around two poles: the neighborhood pub end of the spectrum, where places like Corby's Irish Pub and Crooked Ewe Brewery & Ale House anchor a community of regulars, and a smaller, newer cohort that has started building programs around the back bar rather than the tap handle.
-Fatbird, at 103 W Colfax Ave, belongs to the latter group.
+Fatbird is a bar at 103 W Colfax Ave in South Bend, Indiana.
 The address puts it in the heart of downtown, within reach of the St. Joseph County Courthouse block and the broader corridor that has drawn more considered food and drink operations over the past decade.

 Approaching Colfax Avenue on foot, the scale of South Bend's downtown reminds you that this is a mid-size Midwest city operating on human proportions.
 There is no crush of foot traffic, no queue spilling onto the sidewalk.
 The bar operates at a register that rewards knowing it exists.
 That relative quietness is not a signal of lesser ambition.
 In cities like this, the most considered drinking rooms tend to be the ones that do not announce themselves loudly.